wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazonsqs-connector/amazonsqs-connector-example.md

           </enrich>
       </sequence>
     ```
-3. Create the createQueue sequence as below.
-In this sequence we create a queue in the Amazon SQS instance.
+3. Create the createQueue sequence as shown below.
+In this sequence, we create a queue in the Amazon SQS instance.
   ```
     <?xml version="1.0" encoding="UTF-8"?>
     <sequence name="createQueue" trace="disable" xmlns="http://ws.apache.org/ns/synapse">